wpbrown/openssl-keylog/README.md

 ## Usage

 Start a network capture on `eth0` in the background.
 Run your command with the sslkeylogged script.
-If you don't set `SSLKEYLOGFILE` an value will be set and printed before running your command.
+If you don't set `SSLKEYLOGFILE`, a value will be set and printed before running your command.

 ```
 $ sudo dumpcap -i eth0 -w /tmp/output.pcapng &